greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/modules/diskquota.html.md

 $ gpstop -ar
 ```

-**Note:** When you deactivate the `diskquota` module in this manner, disk quota monitoring ceases.
+> **Note** When you deactivate the `diskquota` module in this manner, disk quota monitoring ceases.
 To re-initiate disk quota monitoring in this scenario, you must:

 1. Re-add the library to `shared_preload_libraries`.
 2. Restart Greenplum Database.